sindresorhus/eslint-plugin-unicorn/docs/rules/catch-error-name.md

 The desired name is configurable, but defaults to `error`.

-This rule is fixable unless reported code was destructuring an error.
+This rule is fixable unless the reported code was destructuring an error.

 ## Fail